BloomTech-Labs/MyDish-DS/README.md

 #### Run the API locally

 If not in the API/ directory:
-> cd APi/
+> cd Dishify/app/

-Run app.py:
+Run application.py:
-> python app.py
+> uvicorn application:app --reload

 #### Execute the unittests
 > python -m unittest discover

+---

 ### WEB Documentation